-Mina Aganagic is a string theorist, working at the intersection of mathematics and physics.
+Mina Aganagic is a professor in the Department of Mathematics and the Department of Physics.
+She is a string theorist, working at the intersection of mathematics and physics.

-The relationship between the two fields has a long history.
-Going back to Newton, mathematics is used to describe Nature, while physics brings mathematics to life -- providing inspiration and interpretation for many mathematical results.
+Going back to Newton, mathematics was used to describe Nature, while physics brings mathematics to life -- providing inspiration and interpretation for many mathematical results.

-String theory brings a new ingredient to the table -- phenomenon of duality.
-To describe a quantum system, we often start with a classical system and then calculate the effect of quantum fluctuations, treating them as small.
-Duality is the relation between two equivalent descriptions of the same quantum physics in different classical terms.
-In string theory, dualities turn out to be pervasive.
+With string theory, the nature of this interaction has changed.
+The new ingredient introduced by string theory is the phenomenon of duality.
+To describe a quantum system, we often start with a classical system and then calculate the effect of quantum fluctuations.
+Duality is the relation between two descriptions of the same quantum physics in different classical terms.

 String dualities turn out to lead to striking mathematical predictions, which often happen to be about problems at the very core of modern mathematics, such as enumerative geometry, geometric representation theory, knot categorification, and geometric Langlands.
 This leads to a new kind of interaction between mathematics and quantum physics, not unlike that between theory and experiment, which she works to develop.